ttrevorreese/finalyearproject/README.md

 ## Project Scope

-The scope of this project is to build something from scratch within the time constraint of two university-length terms.
+The scope of this project is to build a program from scratch within the time constraint of two university-length terms.
 This means that the project must be reasonably attainable within this time frame.

 The project is to be undertaken by myself and myself only, but Scrum methods and Kanban ideology is expected to be applied throughout.